JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-The similar file we create for the iOS target in the `SharedCode/src/iosMain/kotlin/actual.kt`:
+We create a similar file for the iOS target in the `SharedCode/src/iosMain/kotlin/actual.kt`:
 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">

 ```kotlin